aws-ia/terraform-cloudera-cdp/README.md

 3. Create a `terraform.tfvars` file with variable definitions to run the module.
 Reference the `terraform.tfvars.sample` file in each example folder to create this file (or simply rename it and change the values for the input variables).

-4. Run the Terraform module for the chosen deployment type:
+4. Run the Terraform module for the chosen deployment type.

 ```bash
 terraform init
 terraform apply
 ```

 5. Once the creation of the CDP environment and Data Lake starts, you can follow the deployment process on the CDP Management Console from your browser in ([https://cdp.cloudera.com/](https://cdp.cloudera.com/)).
-After it completes, you can add CDP [Data Hubs and Data Services](https://docs.cloudera.com/cdp-public-cloud/cloud/overview/topics/cdp-services.html) to your newly deployed environment from the Management Console UI or use the CLI.
+After it completes, you can add CDP [Data Hubs and Data Services](https://docs.cloudera.com/cdp-public-cloud/cloud/overview/topics/cdp-services.html) to your newly deployed environment from the Management Console UI, or use the CLI.

 ### Clean up the infrastructure